Prepare to drive in the EU after Brexit

 Hiring a car

-When hiring a car in an EU country after Brexit, then a Green Card should not be needed, because the insurance that comes with it from the rental company should provide the necessary cover.
+When hiring a car in an EU country after Brexit, a Green Card should not be needed, because the insurance that comes with it from the rental company should provide the necessary cover.

 Visiting another country